ValerieMauduit/AoC2022/README.md

 For the second part, I simply decided to implement a merge sort algorithm because I discovered it not such long ago and I liked the idea.
 It was really easy for me.

+### Day 17 - Pyroclastic Flow

+I didn't want to start it early because I was still distressed by the problem of yesterday.
+When I started, I thought: oh, OK, my favorite game, a Tetris!
+I was pretty clean and so on, understood the topic.
+But it took me such a loooong time to:

+1. realize that I was checking the test data but with my puzzle input patter.
+The problem was that the position of the first two rocks was exactly the same with both of the inputs, and the third one seems to be "almost OK". actually, like a bug from me...
+2. realize that I didn't raise an error if the input jet wasn't > or <.
+And I let the last `\n` in the list of the jets...
+It was much better when I removed it.